cloudmesh-community/book/chapters/class/assignments.md

     README.md file which packages are used and which license these packages have.

-Tutorials:
+Sections:

-: Tutorials are written in markdown and include information on a particular technical issue that is in general helpful for other students.
-Tutorials must be about a substantial topic and include an introduction a section that teaches a reader a significant issue, as well as practical code examples.
-Multiple small tutorials can lead to a substantial contribution.
-We expect that the tutorial are of high quality and can be included in our handbooks.
-Please be careful of plagiarism and do not just copy the tutorial or code from elsewhere.
+: Sections are written in markdown and include information on a particular technical issue that is in general helpful for other students.
+Sections must be about a substantial topic and include an introduction a section that teaches a reader a significant issue, as well as practical code examples.
+Multiple small sections can lead to a substantial contribution.
+We expect that the sections are of high quality and can be included in our handbooks.
+Please be careful of plagiarism and do not just copy the sections from tutorials or code or from elsewhere.

 Technology Paper: